 Service and Hospitality

-As one would expect from a restaurant led by a Michelin starred chef, the service and hospitality is phenomenal.
+As one would expect from a restaurant led by a Michelin-starred chef, the service and hospitality are phenomenal.
 Assisting Chef Ho Chee Boon is an elite staff that includes pastry chef Rory MacDonald, whose resume includes Hakkasan and Gordon Ramsay.
-One of the first staff members you’re likely to meet is general manager James Minch, previously with Michelin starred Spruce.
+One of the first staff members you’ll likely meet is general manager James Minch, previously with Michelin-starred Spruce.
 Leading the beverages services are sommelier Haley Moore and bar manager Emily Parian.
-Not only is the management team top flight. but the servers are well versed in the menu and drink options.
-Of course the servers are quite friendly as are the bussers.
+Not only is the management team on top flight but the servers are also well-versed in the menu and drink options.
+Of course, the servers and the bussers are quite friendly.

 Related: Greens Restaurant Summer Dinner Series